Feuermurmel/snappy/readme.md

 pruning:
   -k KEEP_SPECIFICATION, --keep KEEP_SPECIFICATION
-                        Enables pruning old snapshots.
-This option can be given multiple times to keep additional snapshots in different time intervals.
+                        Comma-separated list of keep specifications that
+                        specify how many snapshots to keep in what intervals.

 running from config file:
   --auto                Run the snapshot and prune actions specified in the